 - Propagate from these leaf cuttings in the spring.

-- Only cold hardy in zones 10 and above.
-In other locations, grow as a houseplant.
+- The plant is only cold-hardy in zones 10 and above.
+In other locations, grow it as a houseplant.

 Sandy